"The Spirit of the Lord spoke through me; his word was on my tongue. 2 Samuel 23:2

 I praise you because I am fearfully and wonderfully made, your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place.

 “It’s Ashley.”
-Leslie paused to blot her eyes.
+Leslie paused to find a tissue in her purse.
 “I got pregnant with her when I was in high school.
 My parents were mortified and our relationship’s never been the same since.
 They were horrible to me.
 It was like I was the family reject.
 I know Debbie was sleeping with her boyfriend, too, but I was the one that shamed the family.
 They even tried to convince me to get an abortion.
 I don’t think I can ever forgive them for that.”

 Leslie waited for the waitress to put our desserts on the table before she continued.